 History of Pavilion Theatre

-Pavilion Theatre has been a significant part of our Dún Laoghaire landscape for over a century, first opening its doors in 1903.
+Pavilion Theatre has been a significant part of the Dún Laoghaire landscape for over a century, first opening its doors in 1903.
 Those years have seen very different buildings, very different Pavilions, all with their own histories, stories, secrets.
-In September this year, we unveiled The Pavilion History Project on the walls of the theatre, a permanent exhibition that combines history and memory, and which was researched, written and designed by Kate Heffernan.
+In September 20216, we unveiled The Pavilion History Project on the walls of the theatre, a permanent exhibition that combines history and memory, and which was researched, written and designed by Kate Heffernan.
 Below is an extract from the project.
 We invite you to visit us at Pavilion during our opening hours to enjoy the full exhibition.

 The idea for a theatre and gardens in Kingstown was planted as a seed in 1870.
 The desire was to develop a graceful and tranquil location for Edwardian ladies and gentlemen to take their leisure.